Board of Directors

 Australia’s second largest employer of people with a disability and is a Registered Training Organisation).
 In 2008/ 2009, Richard was appointed as an initial Dean of NAB’s Business School, The Academy, to oversee the launch of this global initiative.

 Richard is a graduate of the Advanced Management Program at Harvard Business School and a graduate of the Australian Institute of Company Directors.
 He also attended the Consortium Executive Forum at the Australian Graduate School of Management.
-Richard’s other qualifications include a Bachelor of Business from University of South Australia and a Graduate Diploma in Applied Finance and Investment from the Securities Institute of Australia.
+Richard’s other qualifications include a Bachelor of Business from the University of South Australia and a Graduate Diploma in Applied Finance and Investment from the Securities Institute of Australia.